 US base in Australia: China on notice

-“That perception of the United States’ influence in the Asia Pacific has existed for several years and alliances like this one between the United States and Australia will only serve to strengthen that perception,” she said.
+Shannon Van Sant, a news correspondent based in Beijing, says that the US decision was met with concern in China, both by the country’s leaders and the Chinese citizens.
+The latter believe that this is a US policy of containment, of an attempt by the United States to encircle China both economically and militarily.“That perception of the United States’ influence in the Asia Pacific has existed for several years and alliances like this one between the United States and Australia will only serve to strengthen that perception,” she said.
 “This sort of alliance, US military and diplomatic endeavors in the region is covered by Chinese state press and that influences popular opinion.
 It really fits into the Chinese sense of victimization at the hands of Western powers, so there is a common feeling among Chinese citizens that the United States and the Western powers may not want China to rise.”